Witnessing Earth’s greatest gift, the Northern Lights

 The North Cape is the mostly northerly point of Europe.
 The hardiest of Arctic explorers can travel out by snowmobile to try to catch a glimpse of the lights from the top of the cliffs overlooking the Barents Sea.

 Tromsø, above the Arctic Circle and right on the Atlantic coast is another popular spot to see the lights.
 Tromsø is nestled among the forests and fjords of the west coast of Norway, presenting nature’s true intended backdrop.

 Or try Norway’s archipelago of Lofoten the most westerly point of Norway, where just a finger of land points out towards the Atlantic.
 Fishing villages leap out from the dark thanks to the brightly painted, old wooden houses that house fisherman who have lived under this magical light show for centuries.
 The dramatic scenery of Lofoten, with jagged pinnacles reaching up to the sky, is a sight in and of itself.

 When is the best time to see them?

 Although it is impossible to predict when the Lights will show, there is a higher chance of seeing them during the dark cold winter nights, between October to March, from 6pm and 1am but they are as changeable as the weather so there is no guarantee that they will be on display.
-Scientists do know that the is a link between the solar flares and the Lights.
-When there is an increase solar activity and solar flares are stronger the more likely they are to collide with earth’s molecules and therefore the brighter the exploding light will be.
+Scientists do know that there is a link between the solar flares and the Northern Lights.
+When there is an increase solar activity and solar flares are stronger the more likely they are to collide with Earth’s molecules and therefore the brighter the exploding light will be.